MishDivy/OdessaBuilds/Development/README.md

 ## Other Planned Tasks

 - Add Environment assets and lighting in the puzzle room.
-- Add a feature to combine the three characters in one character.
 - Add a compass on the HUD for finding the other two unpossesed characters anytime during the game.
 - Ideate and test different camera movements when switching between different characters.
 - Add controller navigation in main menu and pause menu.
-- Add a Dialog or hint/tips system.
+- Add more sound effects.
+- Add controller vibration feedback when Robot Guy is near the edge of the light.

 ***